nguefackuriel/Deploy-a-Diabete-prediction-model-using-streamlit/README.md

 The model accuracy is around 77%.
 You can try other models

 You will find everything you need to reproduce the project in this folder.

+You can test the app using this link: https://nguefackuriel-deploy-a-diabete-pr-diabete-prediction-app-nv383r.streamlit.app/